senahuel33-design/aws-s3-static-website/README.md

 **Cause:**
 - The S3 bucket was private and CloudFront did not have permission to access it
-- Incorrect origin configuration in CloudFront (wrong endpoint used)
+- Incorrect CloudFront origin configuration and missing permissions in the S3 bucket policy.

 ### Solution 2 - Access Denied (403) (CloudFront)
  - S3 bucket policy fixed, I linked the new CloudFront policy to the S3 bucket policy